GWDZ-true/amoralsciences/_posts/2025-10-17-welcome-event.md

 Join us for an evening of drinks, snacks, and light discussion at our welcome event!

-- Date: 17 Oct 2024
+- Date: 17 Oct 2025
-- Time: 7pm to 9pm
+- Time: 4pm to 6pm
-- Venue: Christ's JCR Room
+- Venue: Christ's TV Room